Southern African wildcat: Distribution and habitat

 The Southern African wild cat is widely distributed throughout Africa south of the equator, but does not occur along the Namibian coast.
 It tolerates a wide range of habitats that provide some sort of cover.

 Ecology and behaviour

 Southern African wildcats are largely nocturnal, finding cover in which to rest during the day.
 Their habits are solitary, except for mating and raising their young, and they are highly territorial.
 They are adaptable predators, preferring to hunt small rodents, but able to change their diet according to seasonal and longer-term prey abundances and availability; they have been observed to take other small mammals, birds, reptiles, amphibians, insects and other invertebrates.
 The largest recorded prey include hares, springhares and birds up to the size of guineafowl.

 Threats

-The main threat to the survival of the Southern African wildcat is its tendency to interbreed with domestic cats near human habitations, with the resultant hybridisation threatening the species' genetic purity.
-Other threats include persecution by hunters and farmers, as well as habitat loss.
+The Southern African wildcat is threatened due to being killed as pest in southern Africa.
+It is also sold as pet.